ywaki-econ/ywaki-econ.github.io/_pages/cv.md

 Working Papers
 ======
+* "Excess sensitivity to targeted fiscal interventions in HANK models with zero liquidity"
+* "Commitment vs. Flexibility in New Keynesian Models"
 * ["Generational War on Inflation: Optimal Inflation Rates for the Young and the Old,"](https://www.dallasfed.org/~/media/documents/institute/wpapers/2019/0372.pdf) with Ippei Fujiwara and Shunsuke Hori.
   * The Federal Reserve Bank of Dallas Globalization Institute Working Paper No. 372.
 * ["Computing Dynamic Optimal Mechanisms When Hidden Types Are Markov,"](/files/Fukushima_Waki.pdf) with Kenichi Fukushima, 2011.